mmontalbo/grim_rust/docs/runtime_smoke_tests.md

 Key flags:

+- `--timeline-json` writes the boot-stage manifest that powers the viewer's timeline overlay and regression comparisons.
 - `--run-lua` switches the engine into runtime mode.
 - `--hotspot-demo computer` walks Manny to his desk and executes the scripted interaction.